 building a powerful grassroots force to protect & strengthen Minnesota credit unions

-- MnCUN launched the Why I Love My Credit Union campaign in March of 2014, asking credit union members provide submissions in writing and by video.
-As of June 30, nearly 400 stories had been collected from credit union members and employees from across the state!
-In addition, these stories have been shared with the media and will also be given back to credit unions for use in their internal marketing.
+- MnCUN launched the Why I Love My Credit Union campaign in March of 2014, asking credit union members to provide submissions in writing and by video.
+Throughout the course of the year, nearly 600 stories were collected from credit union members and employees from across the state, and compiled into a video summary.
+Stories were shared with legislators, the media and also given back to credit unions for use in their own marketing efforts.

-- Through the Grassroots Coordinators program developed in 2013, Network staff continue to engage key leaders at 30 credit unions.
+- Through the Grassroots Coordinators program, Network staff continue to engage key leaders at 36 credit unions.
 Communications and events targeting Grassroots Coordinators provide credit unions with the “inside scoop” on legislative initiatives and involve them early in advocacy efforts.

 shaping the industry’s future by creating a favorable legislative environment

-- Throughout the 2014 Minnesota Legislative Session, MnCUN’s governmental affairs team lobbied elected officials on bills that would impact the credit union industry.
+- Throughout the 2014 Minnesota Legislative Session, MnCUN’s governmental affairs team lobbied elected officials on more than 70 bills that would impact the credit union industry.
 (See the 2014 Session Summary for full details.)

-- The Network’s lobbying team – with the support of GREAT (GrassRoots Education & Action Team) members – halted a proposal that would have mandated pre-foreclosure mediation for any lender.
+- The Network’s lobbying team halted a proposal that would have mandated pre-foreclosure mediation for any lender.
 This legislation also would have applied to any subsequent lien holders on a property, including home equity loans, and, if they were found to have acted in “bad faith,” by not participating in mediation, for example, their lien would have been voided.

-- Prior to the 2014 Legislative Session, MnCUN proactively worked with a state housing advocacy group to discuss concerns regarding the current foreclosure process, which culminated in the introduction and passage of a bill that was signed into law by Gov. Dayton.
+- MnCUN proactively lobbied for legislation regarding the current foreclosure process, which ultimately was signed into law by Gov. Dayton.
 Referred to as the Curative Act, the bill clarifies the statute of limitations for curative provisions for validating or invalidating a mortgage foreclosure, and made permanent the definition of a “small servicer” which was due to sunset in August 2014, making permanent an exemption from certain loss mitigation provisions for lenders completing fewer than 125 foreclosures during the preceding 12 months.

 PUBLIC AFFAIRS & PUBLIC RELATIONS